-- How will I move out of their Quarter Plus housing and in to their fall housing assignment?
+- How will I move out of Quarter Plus housing and in to fall housing assignment?

 - When can I move in?
 Will I have time to meet other students in the Quarter Plus program on the first day?

-- Can I enroll in the Quarter Plus program but not live in the dorms?
+- Can I enroll in the Quarter Plus program but not live on campus?

 - How do I apply for Housing?
 Can I select a roommate for Quarter Plus?

-- What are Plu$ dollars, and will Plu$ dollars for the Quarter Plus program roll over at the end of the program?
+- What is the declining balance system, or Plu$ dollars, and does extra dining money for the Quarter Plus program roll over at the end of the program?